 About the Library

-In 1994 NCCU became a member of the Triangle Research Libraries Network (TRLN).
+In 1994, NCCU became a member of the Triangle Research Libraries Network (TRLN).
 TRLN is a cooperative comprised of libraries at Duke University, NCCU, UNC at Chapel Hill, and NC State University with combined collections of over 10 million volumes.
 NCCU students and faculty can borrow directly from other TRLN institutions as well as from the remaining constituent institutions of the University of North Carolina System.
 The James E. Shepard Memorial Library contains 500,597 volumes and 140,200 federal and state documents.
 Periodical subscriptions total 1928.
 Several microform collections and an extensive inventory of full-text electronic databases are among the library's non-print resources.
-Some of the electronic databases are remotely accessible.
+You are able to use electronic databases remotely.